sasqwatch/Security-Assessment/Testing/README.md

 ### Test-Windows.ps1
 	Invoke-WindowsWMI	-  Run PowerShell script on multiple hosts simultaneously with WMI Invoke-WindowsPS	-  Run PowerShell script on multiple hosts simultaneously with PSRemote

+### Invoke-Stager.ps1
+	Invoke-Stager		-  Example how to use -ScriptPath with Test-Windows.ps1 functions

+### Invoke-WinEnum.ps1
+	Invoke-WinEnum		-  Host security (to be continued)

 ### Test-Linux.ps1
 	Invoke-Linux		-  Run Bash script on multiple hosts simultaneously with Posh-SSH and PoshRSJob